dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 ### Switching Stripe accounts

-To use a different Stripe account, click the &ldquo;Change profile&rdquo; link from the &ldquo;Signature and fees&ldquo; page.
+To use a different Stripe account, click the "Change profile" link from the "Signature and fees" page.

 ![Changing your Stripe payment profile.](../images/payments_4.png)

-You can then press the &ldquo;Connect with Stripe&rdquo; button to connect to a different Stripe account.
+You can then press the "Connect with Stripe" button to connect to a different Stripe account.

 ### Viewing completed charges

-To view completed payments, click your avatar in the navigation bar, select &ldquo;Settings&rdquo; in the dropdown, and then select &ldquo;Payment profile&rdquo; in the sidebar.
+To view completed payments, click your avatar in the navigation bar, select "Settings" in the dropdown, and then select "Payment profile" in the sidebar.

 ![Viewing a list of completed charges.](../images/payments_5.png)

 You can also switch Stripe accounts for your organization from this page.

-To view a completed charge inside of Stripe, press the &ldquo;View on Stripe&rdquo; button.
+To view a completed charge inside of Stripe, press the "View on Stripe" button.

 ---